 The Para rubber tree population in South America has been decimated by a fungal infection.
 Most of the natural rubber supply now comes from plantations containing the tree in Southeast Asia.
 The production of rubber by these plantations can't keep up with the world's demand, however.

 Rubber Production From Guayule Plants

-In the United States, guayule latex extraction is carried out by the Yulex corporation.
+In the United States, guayule latex extraction has been carried out by the Yulex corporation.
 This corporation has been licensed by the U.S. Department of Agriculture to use extraction technology developed by the Agricultural Research Service (ARS), part of the Department of Agriculture.
 The name "Yulex" was created by a contraction of the words "guayule" and "latex".
 The company has used the plant to produce swimsuits.

 The ARS says that their latex extraction process uses water instead of the potentially dangerous solvents used in other extraction methods.
 The guayule shrubs are ground up in water, which breaks open the cells and releases the liquid containing the rubber particles in the form of a suspension.
 The suspension is then centrifuged, which causes lighter particles (including the rubber particles) to collect at the top of the liquid and heavier particles to fall to the bottom.
 The upper part of the liquid is removed and purified to create a thick, white latex.

 The latex that is produced has a very low concentration of proteins.
 Furthermore, these proteins are different from the Para rubber proteins that cause allergies.
 The coagulation of the guayule latex produces a high-quality rubber.

 Potentially Lifesaving Latex